wstalcup/wstalcup.github.io/_chapters/Prologue-The-Crimes-of-The-Magus.md

 ---
 layout: chapter
-title: Prologue - The Crimes of the Magus
+title: prologue
-number: prologue
+name: Prologue - The Crimes of the Magus
 permalink: /novel/prologue/
 ---